project-arcana/phantasm-renderer/Backend.md

 # Phantasm Renderer Backend

 PRB is an abstraction over Vulkan and D3D12, aiming to be succinct without restricting access to the underlying APIs within reason.

-Goals:
+Primary goals:

 - Small API surface
 - High performance